-When specifiedshown on the plans to be a pay item, this Item will be measured by the foot of sealant placed.
+When shown on the plans to be a pay item, this Item will be measured by the foot of sealant placed.

-Unless otherwise specifiedshown on the plans, the work performed and materials furnished asin accordance with this Item requires will not be paid for directly, but will be subsidiary to bid items of the Contract.
+Unless otherwise shown on the plans, the work performed and materials furnished in accordance with this Item will not be paid for directly, but will be subsidiary to bid items of the Contract.

-When shown as a pay item, the work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Cleaning and Sealing Existing Joints,", "Cleaning and Sealing Joints" of the class, if specified, "Cleaning and Sealing Joints (Foam)", "Cleaning Existing Joints,"," and "Resizing and Sealing Joints."
-This price is full compensation for furnishing all materials; sawing, routing, and cleaning and installingthe joint; installation of joint sealant; disposing of debris; and equipment, labor, tools, and incidentals.
+When shown as a pay item, the work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Cleaning and Sealing Existing Joints"; "Cleaning and Sealing Joints" of the class, if specified; "Cleaning and Sealing Joints (Foam)"; "Cleaning Existing Joints"; and "Resizing and Sealing Joints."
+This price is full compensation for furnishing all materials; sawing, routing, and cleaning the joint; installation of joint sealant; disposing of debris; and equipment, labor, tools, and incidentals.

-Item 439 Bridge Deck Overlays
+Bridge Deck Overlays

-Overlay concrete bridge deck surface with concrete overlay (CO), latex-modified concrete overlay (LMC), or multi-layer polymer overlay (MLPO), or polyester polymer concrete overlay (PPC).
+Overlay concrete bridge deck surface with concrete overlay (CO), latex-modified concrete overlay (LMC), multi-layer polymer overlay (MLPO), or polyester polymer concrete overlay (PPC).

-Provide materials conforming to the pertinent requirements of in accordance with the following Items except as noted below.
+Provide materials in accordance with the following Items except as noted below.

-- Item 421, "Hydraulic Cement Concrete," and" - Item 429, "Concrete Structure Repair" - Item 440, "Reinforcement for Concrete." - 2.1.
-Latex for LMC.
+- Item 421, "Hydraulic Cement Concrete"

+- Item 429, "Concrete Structure Repair"

+- Item 440, "Reinforcement for Concrete"

+- Latex for LMC.
 Provide latex admixture meeting the requirements of DMS-4640, "Chemical Admixtures for Concrete."